Floral tributes left for mobility scooter user who was stabbed to death

 Another police cordon was put in place on Thursday surrounding land outside a row of shops on Rushmore Road.

-“If anyone has any information about this tragic incident, I urge them to come forward and speak to us, or you can contact Crimestoppers anonymously with any information.
+“If anyone has any information about this tragic incident I urge them to come forward and speak to us, or you can contact Crimestoppers completely anonymously.

-“A number of streets have been cordoned off as our investigation continues at pace and I am grateful for the patience of the local residents of Clapton.
+“A number of streets have been cordoned off and I am grateful for the patience of the local residents of Clapton.

 Anyone with any information has been asked to call police on 101 or message @MetCC on X, formerly Twitter, quoting CAD 4793/28AUG.